Following ethics on the badminton court will make you a better player.

 If during a game the shuttle falls in a way that could be in or out, a good player who is in doubt will always give the point to their opponent; this is out of sheer respect.

 This should be followed more often, especially at the higher levels where the competition is very deep.

 This raises you as a player in other’s eyes.

 5. Do not do things to hamper other’s focus

 Whether a beginner is playing on the court or a senior, a fellow player who is playing or viewing should not do things that can put that player’s focus off.

 One should respect that another is playing and should be silent and do his/her things in a quiet manner so as do not disturb the player who is trying to focus and play.

-These 5 points listed about are general ethics all players should follow while playing badminton.
-If other players behalf badly, we should not fall to their level and become unethical.
+These 5 points listed above are general ethics all players should follow while playing badminton.
+Other players’ bad behaviour should not be a reason for one to fall to their level and become unethical.

 Being ethical and following these rules diligently will make you look better in the eyes of other players.
 It will also help you grow and develop into a well-rounded player that everyone would like to be associated with.

 To read more about sports, visit our blog section.